 — techniques that programmers can use to avoid the vulnerability.

-Mitigations for vulnerabilities listed in clause 7 will not include the use of programming language-specific features or choices but will consist of alternate design choices or programming techniques.
+Mitigations for vulnerabilities listed in Clause 7 will not include the use of programming language-specific features or choices but will consist of alternate design choices or programming techniques.

-Annex A, Vulnerability Taxonomy and List, is a categorization of the vulnerabilities of this report by the following general topic areas:
+Annex A is a categorization of the vulnerabilities of this document by general topic areas.

-— For clause 6 and 8

-— A.2.1.
-Types

-— A.2.2.
-Type-Conversions/Limits

-— A.2.3.
-Declarations and Definitions

-— A.2.4.
-Operators/Expressions

-— A.2.5.
-Control Flow

-— A.2.6.
-Memory Models

-— A.2.7.
-Object-oriented programming and the contract Model

-— A.2.8.
-Libraries

-— A.2.9.
-Macros

-— A.2.10.
-Compile and run time

-— A.2.11.
-Language Specification Issues

-— A.2.12.
-Concurrency

-— For clause 7:

-— A.3.1.
-Design Issues

-— A.3.2.
-Environment

-— A.3.3.
-Resource Management

-— A.3.4 Concurrency and Parallelism

-— A.3.5.
-Flaws in Security Functions

-Annex B summarizes information for language designers in subclauses 6.X.6.
+Annex B summarizes information for language designers in 6.X.6.

-Annex C, Language Specific Vulnerability Template, is a template for the writing of programming language specific Parts that explain how the vulnerabilities from clause 6 are realized in that programming language (or show how they are absent), and how they might be mitigated in language-specific terms.
+Annex C, provides a template for the writing of programming language specific Parts that explain how the vulnerabilities from Clause 6 are realized in that programming language (or show how they are absent), and how they might be mitigated in language-specific terms.

+Throughout this document the font courier is used for tokens typically present in programming languages, such as false and true, but also for representative program samples from actual programming languages.

 General vulnerability issues and primary avoidance mechanisms